 \subsection{Additional Effects: Time to Decide and Individual Differences}

-Beyond the primary hypotheses, here we consider the effects of suggestion type on the time to make individual decisions (expanded on in \autoref{sec:decision_time}), effects of \participant's views and stereotypes on story attributes (expanded on with other individual differences in \autoref{sec:participant_attr_extra}), and the effect of English proficiency on \participants' reliance on model suggestions.
-In the appendix, we further consider the effects of suggestions on overall story length and time to write (\autoref{sec:overall_len_time}, the distribution and correlation of \participant stereotypes (\autoref{sec:corr_human_stereo}), the effect of suggestions on toxicity, sentiment, and characters' agency in the narratives (\autoref{sec:agency}).
+Beyond our primary hypotheses, here we consider the effects of suggestion type on the time to make individual decisions (expanded on in \autoref{sec:decision_time}), effects of participant's views and stereotypes on story attributes (expanded on with other individual differences in \autoref{sec:participant_attr_extra}), and the effect of English proficiency on participants' reliance on model suggestions.
+In the appendix, we further consider the effects of suggestions on overall story length and time to write (\autoref{sec:overall_len_time}), the distribution and correlation of participant stereotypes (\autoref{sec:corr_human_stereo}), and the effect of suggestions on toxicity, sentiment, and characters' agency in the co-written stories (\autoref{sec:agency}).